Sollathaan Ninaikkiren: Release and reception

 Sollathaan Ninaikkiren was released on 7 December 1973.
 Ananda Vikatan, in a review dated 30 December 1973, positively reviewed the film for Balachander's writing and the cast performances.
 Kanthan of Kalki also gave the film a positive review.
-Navamani praised acting, dialogues and direction.
+Navamani praised the acting, dialogues and direction.
 The film was remade in Telugu as Ammayilu Jagratha.
 Balachander remade the film in Kannada as Sundara Swapnagalu.

 Legacy

 The title of the film inspired a television series of same name, produced by K. Balachander for Zee Tamil.